wenqin97/wenqin97.github.io/_pages/about.md

 # About Me
 * I am a master's student graduated from [University of Chicago, Computational and Applied Mathematics](https://cam.uchicago.edu/).
 * My research interests lie in the general area of convex, nonlinear optimization, mathematical optimization, high-dimensional statistics and functional data analysis.
-* I received my Bachelor’s Degree in [Jilin University, Mathematics Department](https://math.jlu.edu.cn/English/Home.htm).
+* I received my Bachelor’s Degree at [Jilin University, Mathematics Department](https://math.jlu.edu.cn/English/Home.htm).

 # High-dimensional Statistics Blog
 We are holding a high-dimensional statistics reading group and this is our blog link for the group.
-We write about our understandings of the book High-dimensional statistics a non-asymptotic viewpoint by Wainwright, Martin J.
+We write about our understandings of the book $\textit{High-dimensional statistics a non-asymptotic viewpoint}$ by Wainwright, Martin J.

 # Academic Services
 * Conference Reviewer: AISTATS 2021